rrovetto/Ontology-Development-Guidelines/README.md

 ### 1. Purpose, Subject matter & Data
 - Identify purpose(s), goal(s), or function(s) for the ontology. _What is it for?
 How is it intended to be used?
 What are the desired features and functionalities?_
 - Identify what universe of discourse, subject, domain, or set of concepts you wish to model in an ontology.
-- Identify the data that the ontology will be applied to (e.g., to annotate), annotate, or be based on
+- Identify the data that the ontology will be applied to (e.g., to annotate), annotate, or be based on.

 ### 2. Subject-matter Research
 - Research the target subject or domain corpora (publications, data, projects, subject-matter experts, educational courses, etc.)